Energy Concepts - Energy Cipher

 While quantum physicists are exploring the weird world of virtual particles, other researchers are focusing on energy sources that are literally all around us.
 The atmosphere is constantly moving, carrying massive amounts of electrical charge, and we're just starting to figure out how to harvest it efficiently.

 Recent research published in Nature Communications has demonstrated "simultaneous atmospheric water production and 24-hour power generation enabled by moisture-induced energy harvesting."
 Scientists are developing what's called "hygroelectricity" – harvesting electricity from the water vapor in the atmosphere.
+Studies show these systems could generate "continuous electricity generation" from atmospheric water that "extensively participates in the natural water cycle."

 Biological Energy Systems: Learning from Nature's Playbook